 What devices can I use with Emerge?

-Emerge can be used on Apple iOS, Android and Windows 8.1 devices.
+Emerge can be used on Apple iOS, Android and Windows 8.1 devices (currently tablets and computers only).
 Please note that Emerge will run on any Apple device running Apple iOS 4.0 or higher.
 At the current time, Emerge is not compatible with Blackberry devices.

 I have an unsupported device, where do I stand?